Harappan Civilization

 Discovery of Harappa

 Sir John Marshall made the initial excavations of the Harrapan civilization in 1921.
-South Asia was home to a bronze age civilization.
-In the basins of the Indus River, the Indus valley civilization developed.
-This civilization covered a large territory that included the Indus plain, Northern Rajasthan, and the Kathiawar region of Western India.
+South Asia was home to a bronze-age civilization.
+In the basins of the Indus River, the Indus Valley civilization developed.
+This civilization covered a large territory that included the Indus Plain, Northern Rajasthan, and the Kathiawar region of Western India.

-Important Cities of the Harappan Civilization and its importance
+Important Cities of the Harappan Civilization and its Importance

 1)Mohenjo-Daro, located in Sind, Pakistan:-It was one of the biggest cities in the Indus Valley, and it was located on the right bank.
 People used to take a spiritual bath there where the large bath was located.
 The greatest structure was the Granary, a massive rectangular edifice with several pillars used as an assembly hall.